 - Add the garlic and cook, stirring for one minute.1 garlic clove, chopped

 - Add the remaining ingredients (bacon, drained figs, balsamic vinegar, brown sugar, salt, and black and red pepper) and cook over low heat for about one hour, stirring occasionally, until the figs are cooked and the mixture has thickened.12 strips (¾ pound) bacon, 1 cup (about 15) dried figs, stems removed, ½ cup balsamic vinegar, ¼ cup (48 grams) light brown sugar, ¼ teaspoon salt, ¼ teaspoon black pepper, 1 pinch red pepper flakes

 - Transfer the entire mixture to a food processor or blender and process until smooth.
 Transfer the bacon jam back to the pan to keep it warm until ready to use.

 Fig bacon jam pasta

 - Cook the pasta in a large pot of salted, boiling water.
 When al dente, reserve a cup of pasta water and then drain.1 pound angel hair pasta

 - Immediately return the pasta to the pasta pot and add the bacon jam, mixing quickly (I find tongs easiest).
 You may need to add some of the reserved pasta water or some cream for ease of mixing.cream or reserved pasta water for thinning

-- Serve immediately, topped with Parmesan and garnished with the chopped parsley.1 ounce Parmesan, grated, 2 tbsp chopped parsley
+- Serve immediately, topped with Parmesan and garnished with the chopped parsley.1 ounce Parmesan, grated, 2 tablespoons chopped parsley

-If you make this fig bacon jam pasta or just the fig bacon jam, please comment here or share a pic with me on instagram!
+If you make this fig bacon jam pasta or just the fig bacon jam, please leave a comment and rating here.